trsdesign/trs-admin-dev/README.md

 ## Introduction

-TRS Admin is a frontend scaffolding package, allowing you publish an `index` or `show` blade file for a specified resource.
+TRS Admin is a frontend scaffolding package for [Laravel](https://laravel.com), allowing you publish an `index` or `show` blade file for a specified resource.
 TRS Admin has component presets for both [Tailwind CSS](https://tailwindcss.com) and [Bootstrap](http://getbootstrap.com).

 ## Installation